Unleashing the power of computer vision and AI in baggage management

 You can use artificial intelligence (AI) computer vision, facial recognition and biometrics to identify people, but can it be used for baggage?
 How would this technology create a streamlined and friction-free journey at every touchpoint?
 Is AI-based baggage handling the solution that airports, integrators, airlines and ground handlers have been searching for?

-Learn more about image recognition technology, the mechanics of AI and how deep learning works.
+Learn more about image recognition technology, the mechanics of AI and how deep learning works from the winners of the IAG Hanger 51 Accelerator program.
 Discover how it is applied to uniquely identify baggage, increase performance and enable new services.
 Understand how the aviation industry can prepare for a future without tags, barcodes, RFID or other hardware and be in compliance with industry standards and regulations at the same time.

-This webinar gives you inside and practical information on the opportunity for AI imaging to help improve performance, provide a smoother reconciliation process, extract valuable data, optimise baggage revenue and increase cargo profits.
+This webinar gave inside and practical information on the opportunity for AI imaging to help improve performance, provide a smoother reconciliation process, extract valuable data, optimise baggage revenue and increase cargo profits.

 This is a webinar you won’t want to miss.
-All baggage professionals are invited.
+All baggage professionals are invited to watch on-demand.

 Key Learning Points